axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

         return self.SUCCESS, msg
 ```

-Once initialized, a `Persist()` instance behaves as a dict where you can store Python values (currently only `str`, `bytes` and `int` are supported).

-Anything you store in a persist instance will be remembered even across restarts.

-The entries themselves are backed up to disk immediately after changing them (using an `mmap()`-ped file), so no need to care about committing them to disk explicitly.
+Once initialized, a `Persist()` instance behaves as a dict where you can store Python values.
+Currently `str`, `bytes` and `int` are supported.
+Anything you store in a persist instance is remembered even across restarts.
+The entries are backed up to disk immediately after changing them (using an `mmap()`-ped file), so you don't have to explicitly commit them to disk.

-Albeit you can store position information in a `Persist()` entry, it's not always the best choice.
-In syslog-ng, producing of messages and their delivery is decoupled: sometimes a message is still in-flight for a while before being delivered.
-This time can be significant, if a destination consumes messages at a slow rate.
+You can store position information in a `Persist()` entry, but it's not always the best choice.
+In {{% param "product.name" %}}, producing messages is decoupled from their delivery: sometimes a message is still in-flight for a while before being delivered.
+This time can be significant if a destination consumes messages at a slow rate.
 In this case, if you store the position once fetched, the message would still be sitting in a queue waiting to be delivered.
-If the queue is not backed by disk (e.g. disk-buffer), then these messages would be lost, once syslog-ng is restarted.
+If the queue is not backed by a disk-buffer, then these messages would be lost, once `syslog-ng` is restarted.

-To anticipate this case, you will need to use bookmarks, as described in the next section.
+To anticipate this case, use [bookmarks](#bookmarks).

-### Using bookmarks in a source
+### Bookmarks in a source {#bookmarks}

 The bookmarking mechanism allows messages to carry individual markers that uniquely identify a message and its position in a source stream.

-In a source file for example, the bookmark would contain the position of the message within that file.
+For example, in a source file the bookmark would contain the position of the message within that file.
 An API may have a similar mechanism in place in which the source API associates an opaque to each message, which signifies its position in the repository.

 A specific example for bookmarks is systemd-journald, which has a "cursor" indicating the position of each journal record.
-The cursor can then be used to restart the reading of the log stream.
+The cursor can be used to restart the reading of the log stream.

-Once you identified what mechanism the source offers that would map to the bookmark concept, you can decide how you want syslog-ng to track these bookmarks.

-Which one you will need from syslog-ng's selection of bookmark tracking strategies is again up to the API specifics.
+Once you've identified what mechanism the source offers that maps to the bookmark concept, decide how you want to track these bookmarks.
+Which bookmark tracking strategy you should use depends on the API specifics.

-Sometimes an API is sequential in nature, thus you can only acknowledge the "last fetch position" in that sequence.
-In other cases the API allows you to acknowledge messages individually.
-These are both supported by syslog-ng.
+- Some APIs are sequential in nature, thus you can only acknowledge the "last fetch position" in that sequence.
+- Other APIs allow you to acknowledge messages individually.

+{{% param "product.name" %}} supports both methods.

-But first, here's a Python example that only updates the current position in a source stream when the messages in sequence were acknowledged by syslog-ng destinations (e.g.  they were properly sent).
+The following Python example updates the current position in a source stream only when the {{% param "product.name" %}} destination has acknowledged the messages in the sequence (that is, when the messages were properly sent).

 ```python
 class MyFetcher(LogFetcher):